 In 1924, a plan to restructure Germany's war reparations and the creation of a new currency helped stabilise the government and ushered in the Golden Twenties.

-After the election of July 1932, the Nazi Party, led by Adolf Hitler, became the largest party in the Reichstag.
+After the election of July 1932, the Nazi Party led by Adolf Hitler became the largest party in the Reichstag.

-On March 23, 1933, the Enabling Act gave Hitler unrestricted legislative power, marking the beginning of Nazi Germany.
+On March 23, 1933, the Enabling Act gave Hitler unrestricted legislative power, overriding the constitution, and marked the beginning of Nazi Germany.

-In 1935, the regime withdrew from the Treaty of Versailles and introduced the Nuremberg Laws, which targeted Jews and other minorities.
+In 1935, the regime withdrew from the Treaty of Versailles and introduced the Nuremberg Laws which targeted Jews and other minorities.
 Germany also reacquired control of the Saarland in 1935.

 In 1936, Germany remilitarized the Rhineland.